joakimvrangum/vue-flip-flop-card/README.md

 ### Todo

--[ ] Implement custom ways to trigger flip (not just `:hover`) -[ ] Implement git release and tagging, link via changelog -[ ] Improve styled card options.
-BgColorFill, alternative shading for title, etc..
+- [ ] Implement custom ways to trigger flip (not just `:hover`)
+- [ ] Implement git release and tagging, link via changelog
+- [ ] More options for styled card.
+Alternative shading for title, slots, etc

 ### Changelog